 Getting started may cost a bit more, especially if you choose to utilize a chalkboard or dry erase board or if you intend to add electronic devices dedicated to your homeschool space such as laptops, projectors, or printers.
-These purchases can usually be used for years to come, however, and this fact should always be considered.
+However, these purchases can usually be used for years to come, and this fact should always be considered.

 Other expenditures that should be considered are field trips and extra-curricular activities if you intend to make use of those.
+Also, don't forget to look for free printable activities to add to your lesson plans!
 As with other aspects, these are very personal choices and can be as frugal or lavish as you deem necessary.

 If you’re ready to begin your own homeschooling venture, here’s a quick checklist that can help jumpstart the experience.

-- Carefully consider all your curriculum options.
-One of the best pieces of advice I can give you is to make sure you examine all resources and curriculum IN PERSON prior to making a purchase.
+Carefully consider all your curriculum options.
+One of the best pieces of advice I can give you is to make sure you examine all resources and curricula IN PERSON before making a purchase.
 If you’ve never homeschooled before, you might not realize how pertinent this step is, but I assure you, you won’t regret adding it.